Gerryflap/progan_experiments/README.md

 # ProGAN in PyTorch (WIP)

-This repo is an attempt at implementing ProGAN in pytorch.
-It's not done yet (and probably won't be finished either).
+This repo is a combination of some elements from ProGAN, as well as other papers.
+It's not meant to replicate ProGAN exactly or provide a clean implementation.